FontoXML/fontoxpath/CONTRIBUTING.md

 ### Running the fuzzer

-FontoXPath comes with a fuzzer which to find bugs automatically.
+FontoXPath comes with a fuzzer that can find bugs automatically.
 The fuzzer has a corpus of ~200 XPath expressions which are randomly mutated.

 To run the fuzzer, run the following command in the root of this repository: